DumbergerL/alpaca-server/alpaca-server/README.md

 * Route: `/join`
 * Method: `POST`
 * JSON-Body Parameters:
-    + `name` - Playername
+    + `name` - the player's name
-    + `callbackUrl` - Url where the Bot can waked up (optional)
+    + `callbackUrl` - url to signal your bot (optional)
 * Response: `{ player_id: "Bto2", player_name: "Sam"}`

-When you have set the callbackUrl the Alpaca Server will send an POST request to your bot, to wake him up.
-The returned player_id is important for authentification to the server.
+When you have set the callbackUrl the Alpaca Server will send a POST request to your bot, to wake him up.
+The returned player_id is important for authentication to the server.
 You need to store it!

 ### Get Game Status
 * Route: `/alpaca?id=Bto2`